 In particular, parents and guardians are no longer given automatic access to their student's grade reports, transcripts, and disciplinary files.
 In addition to FERPA, state laws and professional ethical codes preclude the university from routinely sharing student medical information and counseling records with third parties, including parents, without the student's consent.

 For more detailed information, download the university's FERPA and Privacy brochure (pdf).

 Carnegie Mellon Resources

 The undergraduate economics program is part of a larger institution, namely Carnegie Mellon.
-Our campus is comprised of academic, research and administrative departments.
+Our campus includes academic, research, and administrative departments.
 The administrative departments fall under the leadership of the Division of Student Affairs.
-Prospective students should consult the Office of Undergraduate Admission for information about the admissions process, financial aid, visiting the campus and campus life.
+Prospective students should consult the Office of Undergraduate Admission for information about the admission process, financial aid, visiting the campus, and campus life.
 These pages provide a global perspective to the university.